Margaret of Beverley: Return to Europe

 Margaret did not initially return to England, instead travelling around the continent and visiting popular pilgrimage sites and shrines.
 Among the various locations she visited were Rome and Santiago de Compostela in Spain.

 Margaret eventually sought out her brother Thomas in Froidmont.
-Since they had not seen each other for several years, Margaret at first had to convince Thomas that she was really his sister returned through mentioning the names of their parents.
+Since they had not seen each other for several years, Margaret at first had to convince Thomas that she was really his sister, and did so by mentioning the names of their parents.
 After a tearful reunion, Thomas began writing down her story and also persuaded Margaret to leave her secular life behind her and become a nun.
 Margaret lived as a nun for eighteen years at the Cistercian monastery of Montreuil-sous-Laon in France.
-It is not known exactly when she died but it was probably around 1210 or 1214/1215.
+It is not known exactly when she died, but it was probably around 1210 or 1214/1215.